dayschedule/dayschedule-api/README.md

 ## Documentation

-Full API documentation to understand the appointement booking flow with DaySchedule is available at - https://dayschedule.com/docs/api
+Full API documentation to understand the appointment booking flow with DaySchedule is available at - https://dayschedule.com/docs/api

 ### Getting started